Sheela na gig: Etymology

 The name was first published in the Proceedings of the Royal Irish Academy 1840–1844, as a local name for a carving once present on a church gable wall in Rochestown, County Tipperary, Ireland; the name also was recorded in 1840 by John O'Donovan, an official of the Ordnance Survey of Ireland, referring to a figure on Kiltinan Castle, County Tipperary.
 Scholars disagree about the origin and meaning of the name in Ireland, as it is not directly translatable into Irish.
 Alternative spellings of "Sheela" may sometimes be encountered; they include Sheila, Síle and Síla.
 According to the Oxford English Dictionary, it is derived from Irish, Síle na gcíoch, meaning "Julia of the breasts".

 Jørgen Andersen writes that the name is an Irish phrase, originally either Sighle na gCíoch, meaning "the old hag of the breasts", or Síle ina Giob, meaning "Sheila (from the Irish Síle, the Irish form of the Anglo-Norman name Cecile or Cecilia) on her hunkers".
-Patrick S. Dinneen also gives Síle na gCíoċ, stating it is "a stone fetish representing a woman, supposed to give fertility, [generally] thought to have been introduced by the Normans."
+Patrick S. Dinneen also gives Síle na gCíoċ, stating it is "a stone fetish representing a woman, supposed to give fertility, generally thought to have been introduced by the Normans."
 Other researchers have questioned these interpretations – few sheela na gigs are shown with breasts – and expressed doubt about the linguistic connection between ina Giob and na Gig.
 The phrase "sheela na gig" was said to be a term for a hag or old woman.

 Barbara Freitag devotes a chapter to the etymology of the name in her book Sheela-Na-Gigs: Unravelling an Enigma.
-She documents references earlier than 1840, including a Royal Navy ship Sheela Na Gig, and an 18th-century dance called the Sheela na gig.
+She documents references earlier than 1840, including a Royal Navy ship Sheela Na Gig HMS Shelanagig (1780), and an 18th-century dance called the Sheela na gig.
 The Irish slip jig, first published as "The Irish Pot Stick" (c.1758), appears as "Shilling a Gig" in Brysson's A Curious Collection of Favourite Tunes (1791) and "Sheela na Gigg" in Hime's 48 Original Irish Dances (c.1795).
 These are the oldest recorded references to the name, but do not apply to the architectural figures.
 The Royal Navy's records indicate the name of the ship refers to an "Irish female sprite".
 Freitag discovered that "gig" was a Northern English slang word for a woman's genitals.
 A similar word in modern Irish slang gigh ([ɟiː]) also exists, further confusing the possible origin of the name.